benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         is prepared for productive conversations with OEMs, service providers, and the supporting industry.
       guidebooksection:
-        - Ch.
-4 Use Cases Market Study
+        - 'Ch.
+4: Use Cases Market Study'
-        - Ch.
-6 Planning Strategies On Integrating UAM Into Airports
+        - 'Ch.
+6: Planning Strategies On Integrating UAM Into Airports'
     - question: Has the airport master plan been updated to incorporate UAM or electrification initiatives?
       level1: The master plan has not been updated for UAM &/or electrification